huggingface/blog/infini-attention.md

 ## Section 5: No weight decay on balance factors

-Inspecting in details the balance factor once again, we saw some progress: approximately 95% of the heads now show a global weight ranging from 0.4 to 0.5, and none of the heads have a global weight greater than 0.6.
+Inspecting in detail the balance factor once again, we saw some progress: approximately 95% of the heads now show a global weight ranging from 0.4 to 0.5, and none of the heads have a global weight greater than 0.6.
 But the weights still aren't in the ideal range.

 We thought of another potential reason: weight decay, which encourages a small L2 norm of balance factors, leading sigmoid values to converge close to zero and factor to center around 0.5.